-‘Old Holland to New Holland – renewing the Dutch connection’;
+‘Old Holland to New Holland – renewing the Dutch connection’ (45 minutes)

-Nursing home physicians, small scale living in large buildings, Huntington wards.
+Themes: Nursing home physicians/ medical leadership, small scale living in large buildings, value-based nursing training

 Wilco Achterberg, elderly care physician and professor of elderly care Medicine, Topaz Leiden and Leiden University Medical Center, Leiden the Netherlands